 How much is that doggy in the window?

 Well maybe not a doggy but certainly steel, nuts and bolts or any other bought out item required – this is certainly a question that many purchasing managers will be asking of their suppliers.
 JAVELIN 2011r2 sees the introduction of the long awaited RFQ (Request for Quotation) functionality to aid this quest.

-Using this facility enquiries can be raised for one or more part (even none existent parts if triggered from within an estimate) against one or more supplier.
+Using this facility inquiries can be raised for one or more part (even none existent parts if triggered from within an estimate) against one or more supplier.
 These can be emailed and progressed similar to a conventional PO, and the resulting quotes recorded and collated to allow a particular response to be turned into a ‘real’ purchase order.
 If you can get your supplier to co-operate you can even send them a spreadsheet to fill in with his responses and then import directly back into JAVELIN to update the RFQ.